ungoldman/magnet-link/README.md

 #### Pipes

-You can also pipe the contents of a torrent file to `magnet-link` with the `-` option:
+You can also pipe the contents of a torrent file to `magnet-link`:

 ```
-cat file.torrent | magnet-link -
+cat file.torrent | magnet-link
+magnet-link < file.torrent
 ```

 This way it can be paired with [`create-torrent`](https://github.com/feross/create-torrent):

 ```
-create-torrent . | magnet-link -
+create-torrent . | magnet-link
 ```

 ## Comments